burningisnaive/common_operations_on_server/cp_data_with_hard_disk.md

 ```

 ## check the harddisks connected to the server
-+ fsidk -l (-u)
++ fdisk -l (-u)
 + lsblk

 notes:
 + both commands can works
-+ you may recognize your harddisk with its capability or compare the output with mounted disks(df -h)
++ you may recognize your harddisk with its capability or by comparing the output of fdisk/lsblk with mounted disks(df -h)

 ## make a new directory and mount your harddisk
 ```